How to Read a Window Schedule

 Step 1: Find the Window Mark

-Window marks connect the schedule to elevations and plans:
+Window marks connect the schedule to elevations and plans.
+Understanding architectural plan symbols will help you locate them on floor plans and elevations:

 Step 2: Read Window Dimensions